markyourdata/www.markyourdata.com/pages/services/platform/details/data-infrastructure.md

 **Schedule a call:** [Book a 30-minute platform consultation](#)
 **Email us:** [contact@markyourdata.com](mailto:contact@markyourdata.com)
 **See our work:** Check out our [platform case studies](../../../projects/index.html)

----

-## Frequently Asked Questions

-### Do we need to migrate all our data at once?
-No. We typically start with a pilot data source and gradually migrate more systems.
-This reduces risk and allows you to learn as you go.

-### Can you work with our existing cloud provider?
-Yes.
-We're experienced with AWS, Azure, and Google Cloud.
-We'll work with your preferred platform or help you choose the best fit.

-### What if our team lacks infrastructure expertise?
-That's exactly why we're here.
-We don't just build the infrastructure - we train your team to run and maintain it.
-Knowledge transfer is a key part of every project.

-### How do you ensure security?
-Security is built in from day one, not added later.
-We implement encryption, access controls, audit logging, and compliance frameworks as part of the core infrastructure.